 WE GROW KNOWLEDGE OF FOOD & FARMING.
 Each season, Keep Growing Detroit provides dozens of educational opportunities that challenge growers of all skill levels to learn something new.
 The Detroit Urban Garden Education Series is hosted in gardens, churches, schools, and community centers across the city and taught by skilled community gardeners, local experts, and our knowledgeable staff.
 Education Series classes provide relevant and accessible content on topics such as basic gardening, water catchment and conservation, farm planning, cooking and preserving, and season extension.
 Understanding that Detroit is a big city and many residents face transportation barriers, KGD offers “On Demand” classes, bringing education into gardens and community centers across the city.
 KGD also dedicates hundreds of hours of support in the form of technical assistance each year through site visits, soil tests, and guidance in areas from community organizing to new garden development yielding more sustainable and productive gardens.

 WE NURTURE LEADERSHIP SKILLS & CAPACITY.
 Sustaining a movement necessitates strong, capable, invested leaders.
-Keep Growing Detroit intentionally creates opportunities to cultivate leadership within the growing community through our advanced and comprehensive training programs, including Urban Roots, Sweet on Detroit, Farm Train, and a season extension and hightunnel education initiative.
+Keep Growing Detroit intentionally creates opportunities to cultivate leadership within the growing community through our advanced and comprehensive training programs, including Urban Roots, and Sweet on Detroit.
 Graduates are engaged as teachers, mentors, hosts, and leaders in the garden community and fuel KGD’s program expansion with their enthusiasm and innovative ideas.
 Youth leaders also play a vital role in the future of our local food system.
 Thousands of young people are engaged in KGD through school and community gardens as well as gardens at nearly 50 early childhood center.
 Our Summer Youth Apprenticeship and academic year Youth Leadership programs provide opportunities for youth to build their skills as young leaders and entrepreneurs, while developing a network of peers, in order to influence and direct changes in their communities.

 WE DEVELOP (FOOD) ASSETS.
 Meeting the food needs of 700,000 residents requires an aggressive strategy.
 While family, school, and community gardens play significant roles, a food sovereign Detroit will require more production-focused farms.
 Urban farmers need skills in intensive food production methods and to be trained in creating urban agriculture projects that integrate into and strengthen neighborhoods, not replace them.
 In order to demonstrate and train growers in appropriately scaled and sustainable farming practices, KGD operates a model urban farm.
 KGD’s staff also provides advanced training and technical assistance on topics ranging from land assessment and business development to farm planning and season extension.
 To help ensure the long-term success of farm businesses, KGD works with many partners to identify and fill gaps in our burgeoning local food system from educating policy makers about the needs of urban growers to developing infrastructure for year-round production and post-harvest handling and storage.
 We also help grow the demand for Grown in Detroit produce by cultivating relationships with restaurants, food entrepreneurs, institutions, and other wholesale buyers.